polarhive/videos/docs/foss-browsers-for-privacy-desktop/README.md

 ## FOSS Browsers for Privacy

-Tor browser is the only real browser for 'Privacy'.
+'Tor Browser' is the only real browser for 'Privacy'.
 It ships with strong anti-fingerprinting mitigations by default and masks your IP address.
 In addition to that - I showcase ungoogled-Chromium, Firefox & Brave.
 I also explain why you shouldn't use proprietary browsers like Edge, Safari & Google Chrome.

 # Watch on

 - [LBRY / Odysee](https://odysee.com/@polarhive:e/foss-browsers-for-privacy-desktop:0)
 - [tilvids.com](https://tilvids.com/videos/watch/38bb8f48-5e62-4df4-96a4-22cd57a9cac0)

 ---

 ## Articles / Relevant Links
 Related Video: https://polarhive.ml/videos/notes/hardening-brave-browser/